 Letters of Recommendation: Applicants must submit 3 letters of recommendation stating the applicant's ability to successfully complete and profit from a graduate program in art conservation.
 At least one of these letters should be from a practicing professional conservator who has supervised the applicant's conservation work.

-GRE Scores: An official copy of the Graduate Record Examination (GRE) scores must be submitted.
-The University of Delaware’s GRE Code is 005811-5101.
+GRE Scores: If you choose to submit your Graduate Record Examination (GRE) scores (not required for this admissions cycle), the University of Delaware's GRE Code is 005811-5101.
 The ETS University of Delaware institution code is "5811".
 You only need to submit the University code of 5811.
 No department code is needed for our institution.